ncatlab/nlab-content/pages/9840.md

 __A.
 P. Balachandran__ is an indian-american theoretical physicist, retired from the Syracuse University.
+Balachandran's Wikipedia page (https://en.wikipedia.org/wiki/A._P._Balachandran).

 ## selected writings